10 common HR pitfalls to avoid

 Lastly, should you employ a person who is not a Swedish citizen, it is important to contact the Swedish Migration Agency (Migrationsverket) for more information.

-4. Off the shelf employment policies
+4. Off-the-shelf employment policies

 There are plenty of employment policy examples available off-the-shelf.
 However, it is highly recommendable to evaluate your business carefully and focus on creating and taking into use such policies that are of most value to your company.